 The Company deferred \$0.1 million in incremental costs to acquire the Gilead Collaboration Agreement in the first quarter of 2021 allocated to performance obligations recognized over time, which will be recognized over time in each period proportionate to revenue recognition.
-There were no deferred contract acquisition costs amortized during the year ended December 31, 2023 as they were fully amortized during the year ended December 31, 2022 and 2021 were negligible.
+There were no deferred contract acquisition costs amortized during the year ended December 31, 2023 as they were fully amortized during the year ended December 31, 2022.
+Deferred contract acquisition costs amortized during the year ended December 31, 2022 and 2021 were negligible.